 Monash Boulevards Urban Design Framework

-The Monash Housing Strategy identified two main boulevards in the City of Monash (Dandenong Road and Springvale Road) as areas with future redevelopment potential.
-To assist with this, an Urban Design Framework (UDF) is being developed.
+The Monash Housing Strategy identified 2 main boulevards in the City of Monash (Dandenong Road and Springvale Road) as areas with future redevelopment potential.
+To assist with this, an Urban Design Framework has been developed.

-For more information, please see Monash Boulevards Urban Design Framework.
+For more information, please visit: Monash Boulevards Urban Design Framework.

 For more information on the Monash Housing Strategy, call the Strategic Planning team on 9518 3555 or email firstname.lastname@example.org